top of page

 CONSIDERED USES

-Cardiovascular: May support lower blood pressure, heart disease, atherosclerosis, blood thinner, heart disease
+Cardiovascular: May help reduce high blood pressure, heart disease, atherosclerosis, and thins the blood, lowers risk of heart disease

 Respiratory: Whooping cough, Hayfever (allergic rhinitis), flu, may help fend off the common cold, cough, bronchitis, asthma, shortness of breath, ear infections (oil)